Bakar, Croatia: Settlements

+Climate

+Since records began in 1997, the highest temperature recorded at the local weather station was 39.0 C, on 19 July 2007.
+The coldest temperature was -9.5 C, on 3 February 2012.

 Demographics

+In 1895, the Bakar held the status of "city" (grad), with an area of 3.3995 km2, belonging directly to the županija of Modruš-Rijeka (Ogulin court and financial board).
+There were 408 houses, with a population of 1950.
+Its 3 villages hamlets were encompassed for taxation purposes by a single porezna obćina.
+The city had no statistical markets.

+In 1910, the court of Bakar encompassed an area of 143 km2, with a population of 12,929.
+Bakar had its own cadastral jurisdiction and business court.

 Coat of arms

 Bakar was granted its coat of arms and town privileges in 1799 by Francis II, Holy Roman Emperor.
 The coat of arms was in the artistic style typical for the period, with a cartouche with large landscapes and ornamentation around the shield within a circular inscription.

 The shield of the coat of arms features a red-and-white checkered top or "chief", with three local gray stone castles on green hills in the middle, and a black anchor on orange at the bottom.